Skip to content

 Version-1.3.9

-When a Datakit request is discarded by Dataway, Dataway returns the corresponding HTTP error, and in the Datakit logs, there will be similar errors like the following:
+When a Datakit request is dropped by Dataway, Dataway will return the corresponding HTTP error.
+In the Datakit log, there will be an error similar to the following:

 post 3641 to http://dataway-ip:9528/v1/write/metric failed(HTTP: 406 Not Acceptable):